-One of the miStock_000061726764_Mediumost interesting things about my job is the sneak peek into people’s private lives.
+One of the most interesting things about my job is the sneak peek into people’s private lives.
 I often describe my work as a non-clinical helping profession with an in-the trenches view of how people really live.
 Part of what makes an organizer a good one is being there with the client, in a completely non-judgmental way, and helping them go through things that are at times painfully private, challenging and emotional.
 And if I’m completely honest, sometimes the things I find are downright…unusual (I’m trying to remain non-judgmental!).

 I have a confidentiality agreement with all of my clients and I agree to share no information about them or even reveal their identity as a client.
 These examples are from a little research I did outside of my work about odd things people hold on to.
 I share these in hopes that they’ll normalize your own unique collection, or perhaps motivate you to purge the things you don’t need so you can make a little space for the things that matter most.